AnomalousTechnologies/newton/README.md

 # Introduction

 Newton is a design system and component library created by Anomalous.
-This library provides the UI backbone of our Inspect™ and Mission Control™ applications.
+This library provides the UI backbone of our **Inspect** and **Mission Control** applications.
 Newton has been written for [React](https://reactjs.org/) and provides a range of components to speed up frontend development.

 We use [Styled Components](https://www.styled-components.com) to style our components and allow you to extend those styles for your own use.